Enable whole slide tissue analysis for Research and Clinical Applications

-Imaging in up to 21 channels across an entire slide in a single scan enables spatial analysis though examination of biomarker expression, cell classification, and subcellular localization studies to advance pathology, immuno-oncology, infectious disease, and more.
+High-plex imaging across an entire slide, in a single scan, enables spatial analysis through examining biomarker expression, cell classification, and subcellular localization.
+Such analysis paves a path for advancing studies in pathology, immuno-oncology, infectious disease, and many more areas of disease.

 21-plex imaging of lung carcinoma with the Orion Instrument

-A single lung section was stained with StrataPlex™ reagents and imaged using the Orion Instrument.
-All channels were stained in a single-staining procedure and imaged in a single scan.
+A single lung section was stained with Orion reagents and imaged using the Orion instrument.
+All biomarkers were stained in a single round and imaged in a single scan.
 Three regions of interest (ROIs) are shown below that highlight the channels.
 Additional single channel images are shown in grayscale for clarity.

 Image above shows cytokeratin-positive, focally TTF1-positive carcinoma in ROI #1.
 CD8a (magenta), Nuclei (blue), Pan-cytokeratin (green), SMA (white), and TTF1 (red).